 The purpose of this policy is to set forth the requirements applicable to all drivers who drive as a requirement of employment or authorized student activity.
-This policy pertains to Iona Vehicles (defined below) and employee-owned vehicles being used while conducting official and approved College business.
-Iona College reserves the right to deny or revoke the driving privilege of any driver in the event that the driver does not meet the requirements of this policy.
-All drivers have a responsibility to their passengers, the College, and to the general public with whom they share the roads.
+This policy pertains to Iona Vehicles (defined below) and employee-owned vehicles being used while conducting official and approved University business.
+Iona University reserves the right to deny or revoke the driving privilege of any driver in the event that the driver does not meet the requirements of this policy.
+All drivers have a responsibility to their passengers, the University, and to the general public with whom they share the roads.

-The College intends to provide a safe and healthy environment for all students, employees, and visitors.
-This policy is intended to safeguard people, protect equipment, and reduce the frequency and severity of accidents both on and off-campus involving vehicles used while conducting College business.
+The University intends to provide a safe and healthy environment for all students, employees, and visitors.
+This policy is intended to safeguard people, protect equipment, and reduce the frequency and severity of accidents both on and off-campus involving vehicles used while conducting University business.

 - MVR: Motor Vehicle Record – Any motor vehicle driving record, including violations.

-- Iona Driver: An employee who is authorized to operate a personal or an Iona Vehicle to conduct business on behalf of Iona College.
+- Iona Driver: An employee who is authorized to operate a personal or an Iona Vehicle to conduct business on behalf of Iona University.

 All authorized drivers must comply with the following:

-- Submit a completed MVR consent form to the Department of Human Resources authorizing the College to check the driver’s MVR.
+- Submit a completed MVR consent form to the Department of Human Resources authorizing the University to check the driver’s MVR.

 - Have a valid, current United States driver license for the class of Iona Vehicle that the individual drives or seeks to drive.

-- Drivers must maintain a driving record that meets the insurability standards and must remain insurable as set forth by the College’s insurance carrier.
+- Drivers must maintain a driving record that meets the insurability standards and must remain insurable as set forth by the University’s insurance carrier.

 - Observe all applicable federal, state, and local motor vehicle laws, ordinances and regulations.